 Keywords Relevant to My Research

-Theory of Learning ( Algorithmic Learning Theory , theory of co-operative learning, theory of incremental learning, theory of active learning, sample efficiency)
+Theory of Machine Learning (Computational Learning Theory , theory of co-operative learning, theory of incremental learning, theory of query learning, sample efficiency)

 Formal Language Theory (pattern languages, symbolic finite automata, and their learnability)

 Graph-Theoretic Aspects in Artificial Intelligence (learning graphs, conditional preference networks, search in graphs)